stefanlawr/.dotfiles/README.md

-# .dotfiles
+# 📝 .dotfiles
-## This is a collection of my config files for various tools
+This is a collection of my config files for various tools

+## Fresh Installations
 On a fresh install, clone and run the `install.sh` file.